turbaevsky/indicators/doc/PI_DB_TS.md

 #### User Privileges

-Display User functions that are authorized.
+Display User functions that are authorised.

 #### View Help